 Despite the fact that most drivers are well aware of the dangers of distracted driving, they continue to drive with their dog in the car, often paying more attention to them than the road.
-According to Pet Pro Supply Co. the statistics are alarming:
+According to Pet Pro Supply Co. the statistics of car accidents caused by pets and distracted drivers are alarming:

 - 60 percent of dog owners have been distracted by their pets while driving.

 - 52 percent of dog owners have petted their dog while driving.

 - 17 percent of drivers have driven while their dog has been in their lap.

 - 13 percent of drivers have fed their dog while driving.